laurilehmijoki/learn-reactive-programming-with-bacon.js/streams.md

      ↓
     The Bacon.js library

 Let's start by comparing promises and streams.
-Here we assume that you have used the promise abstraction (jQuery has promises, for example).
+Here we assume that you have used the promise abstraction.

 ## The difference between promises and streams